FireController1847/embed-creator/README.md

 # Embed Creator
-### Due to Discord.js removing sendEmbed from v12, you must now use .send with this module.
+### This module assumes you have basic knowledge of Discord.js.
 A Discord Embed Creator

 # Key
-## This module assumes you have basic knowledge of Discord.js.
 ```javascript
 const createEmbed = require("embed-creator");